 The amount of worldbuilding in this is incredible.
 There’s an annual award show for dream architects, who create the dreams that are being sold at these stores and who are among the elite of their society.
 Dreams are paid for in the form of emotions (which reminds me a little of Monster Inc), the intensity of which determines the size of the cheque.
 There’s even a stock market, where these emotions are traded, the value of which fluctuates, like real-life commodities.

 Anyway, it’s a fun book – the concept is interesting, the story is fluffy and lighthearted and there are some heartwarming moments here and there.
 It’s enjoyable enough as long as you don’t go in expecting anything too deep.
-I had a good time reading it, but I don’t think I’ll be picking up the second book – at least not anytime soon.
+I had a good time reading it, but I don’t think I’ll be picking up the second book.
 I hope you found this review helpful, and happy reading!

 5 thoughts on “ Welcome to the ‘Dallergut Dream Department Store’ ”

 Sounds interesting.
 I like thorough and detailed reviews like this especially the ones that include explanation about the writing style.
 Waiting to become an advanced reader to read it😅